-A Case study of a 42 year of a female athlete with Carpal Tunnel Syndrome
+A case study of a 42-year female athlete with Carpal Tunnel Syndrome

-We have seen countless patients with wrist, elbow, carpal tunnel type syndromes.
+We have seen countless patients with wrist, elbow, and carpal tunnel-type syndromes.
 So have many of our Prolotherapy colleges.
-In Turkey, doctors reported this case history in the British Journal of Sports Medicine: (7)
+In Turkey, doctors reported this case history in the British Journal of Sports Medicine: (30)

-- Forty-two years old recreational female athlete had Carpal Tunnel diagnosis in both wrists for 6 months.
+- Forty-two years old recreational female athletes had Carpal Tunnel diagnoses in both wrists for 6 months.

 - Treated with NSAIDs, B6 vitamin, and ultrasound therapy were used.

 - Symptoms eased but healing was not completed.

-- Prolotherapy was used and injected at bone at the enthesis (the ligament attachment to the bone) of the transverse carpal ligament
+- Prolotherapy was used and injected into the bone at the enthesis (the ligament attachment to the bone) of the transverse carpal ligament

 - Injections were done 2 weeks apart and 3 injections were done.

-- The patient was prescribed with a home standard exercise program.
+- The patient was prescribed a home standard exercise program.

 - The patient was reminded at each contact to avoid NSAIDs and new therapies for Carpal Tunnel Syndrome to limit the overuse of the wrist during the treatment period.

 - Results of treatment: Pain scores improved significantly.

 - Results of treatment: Nerve conduction velocity also showed an improvement.
 The nerves functioned better based on the speed of messages.